6 minute read

-How great would it be if there were some way of screening out those who are no good for us, before we get entangled in the games that entrap us through manipulation and control?
+Knowing how to spot a psychopath would be a game changer wouldn’t it?
+Imagine if there was a way to screen out those who are no good for us, before we get entangled in the games that entrap us through manipulation and control?

 A big, fat, flashing neon sign above the head pointing downwards stating “WARNING, WARNING, psychopath* below” perhaps?
 Undeniably, this would be helpful.